SystemsApproach/aether-onramp/README.md

 before executing the other "clean" targets.
-Alternatively, you can modify your forked copy of the `aether-apps` repo to no longer include applications you do not want Fleet to instantiate, mimicing how an operator would change a deployment by checking in a new configuration.
+Alternatively, you can modify your forked copy of the `aether-apps` repo to no longer include applications you do not want Fleet to automatically instantiate, mimicing how an operator would change a deployment by checking in a new configuration.

-> TODO: The set of bundles included in the *aether-apps* repo is not complete.
+> Note: The set of bundles included in the *aether-apps* repo is not
-> Still need to add missing pieces (e.g., the monitoring subsystem).
+> complete.
+Adding the missing pieces (e.g., the monitoring subsystem)
+> is still work-in-progress.

 ## Stage 3: Connect Physical Base Station

+> Note: Since 5G small cells are hard to come by, we may want to fall
+> back to a 4G deployment this section (for the time being).

 ## Stage 4: Enable SR-IOV

 ## Stage5:  Add Servers to the Cluster

+## Stage N: Other Upgrades

+> Note: We should identify and prioritize other potential upgrades,
+> for example, going from 1 to 2 (or more) base stations; adding a
+> second slice, and so on.
+Depending on interest, some of these may
+> happen before others listed above.